johanvanhelden/gha-clover-test-coverage-check/README.md

 The precision of the rounded coverage value.
 Where `0` will round to the highest rounded number (e.g: `99.999999` > `100`).
 By default: `2`.

 ### exit (optional)
-Wether the coverage check should exit if the required percentage is not met.
+Whether the coverage check should exit if the required percentage is not met.
 By default: `true`.

 ### metric (optional)
 The metric to get and process.
 By default: `elements`.